dwjohnston/earthquake-map/README.md

 I might have put some Jest tests in too, on those reducers and selectors etc. But to be honest - I think, especially in a faster pace environment like a technical test like this, TypeScript is much more helpful in avoiding errors.

+## Technology choices

+ - Ordinarily I would add Material-UI but I haven't.
+ - Redux might be overkill for this kind of thing.
+You might also use something like react-loads.
+ - Typescript FTW.
+ - I opted for JSS for my CSS solution.
+ - Create-React-App is nice and simple.